CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

 The high-level steps covered in the lab are:

-- Explore dashboard of COVID-19 data
+- Explore the dashboard of COVID-19 data
 - Explore lab scenario
 - Explore the document search process
 - Explore the graph search process